h-terao/Alopex/README.md

 ### Statistic Transformation (stats.py)

-Statistic transformation creates functions that computes statistics of functions.
+Statistic transformation creates functions that computes statistics of the inner functions.
+Currently, Alopex provides `flop`, `mac`, `latency` and `memory_access` to transform functions.
+In addition, `count_params` is provided to count number of parameters stored in a PyTree.

 Example:
 ```python